script-fu/script-fu.github.io/index.md

 # Quickstart in Script-Fu Plug-Ins - GIMP 3

-* Create a directory as a sandbox for plug-ins. eg /home/username/plug-ins/
+* Create a directory as a sandbox for plug-ins. e.g /home/username/plug-ins/
   Add that directory in Gimp as a plug-ins folder.
   *Gimp->Edit->Preferences->Folders->Plug-ins*     Then restart Gimp

 * [all plug-ins](https://github.com/script-fu/script-fu.github.io/blob/main/plug-ins)

-* Right click a file to download, Save Link As... ...Save in a plug-ins **subfolder** of the same name.   eg /plug-ins/plug-in-name/plug-in-name.scm.
+* Right click an individual file to download, Save Link As... ...Save in a plug-ins **subfolder** of the same name. e.g /plug-ins/plug-in-name/plug-in-name.scm.

 * The script file **must** also be set as an executable in the OS.
 If it's not, the plug-in won't appear.